 Products - The Company recognizes revenue from the sale of products as performance obligations are satisfied.
-This type of revenue is primarily generated from the sale of finished products to customers.
-Those sales predominantly contain a single delivery element and revenue is recognized at a single point in time when ownership, risks and rewards transfer.
-Upon fulfilment of the performance obligation, the customer is provided an invoice demonstrating transfer of control to the customer.
-Control passes FOB shipping point.
+Those sales predominantly contain a single delivery element and revenue is recognized at a single point in time when ownership and risks transfer (i.e. the performance obligation has been satisfied).
+In general, ownership and risk passes FOB shipping point, or as negotiated.